Get to Know Me

-I currently spend most of my time as a Professor at Monash University, Australia while I complete my PhD in Philosophy.
+I currently spend most of my time as an Associate Teacher at Monash University Australia while I complete my PhD.

 I work in the Education department, with my main passion being inclusive education.
-I run the Professional Certificate of Education Support at the Pakenham Campus.
+I also run the Professional Certificate of Education Support at the Peninsula Campus.

 In conjunction with my work at Monash, I have a number of client's on the autism spectrum who I have the pleasure of spending time with in between classes.

 I am a mother of four and "Grandy" to two granddaughters.